Munter/express-legacy-csp/README.md

     .use(someCspGeneratingMiddleware);
 ```

-Both camelCased and snake-cased directive names are supported, and you
+Both camelCased and kebab-cased directive names are supported, and you
 can supply the tokens to add as either a string or an array of strings.

 ## Licence